ukrmine/ionet/README.md

 # Script to monitor and restart the IO.NET worker
 based on Linux Ubuntu 20.04 or Mac OS

-Can install CPU node for io.net.
+Install CPU node for io.net.
 Tested: Digital Ocean Droplets with premium CPU and Azure D4as_v5

 You must be a root user (the line in the console must start with root)